I make a lot of gifts for people. Giving the

 Along the way, I suggested that lettering (vinyl graphics) might make

 this artwork particularly meaningful.
-He liked the idea, and we added
+He liked the idea, so for $50 more we added

 the lettering you see in the final artwork below...